simona2606/snap-stack/README.md

 - **Storage optimization**: Management of obsolete snapshots for efficient use of resources.
 - **Real-time notifications**: Emails to alert administrators of any errors or important tasks.

+## Used Technologies

+- **Flask:** Lightweight micro web framework written in Python.
+It provides the foundation for creating Snap Stack's user-friendly interface.
+- **APScheduler:** A Python library for scheduling tasks.
+Used to automate the creation of snapshots and other time-based operations.

 ## Installation Instructions

 ### 1. Configure `local.conf`